It's Not Sustainable: When Men Hit Their Breaking Point

 (A) Climbing the career ladder

-Here I find many men have high internally driven expectations of themselves; they demand high performance.
+What they show along the way is high internally driven expectations of themselves; they demand high performance.
 They may describe themselves as “a perfectionist” “driven” “a type-a personality” or “a workaholic.”

-(B) Provide the lifestyle
+(B) Provide the luxury lifestyle

-Climbing the career ladder (A) and the lifestyle (B) is constructed in order to gain approval from others (C).
+Climbing the career ladder (A) and the luxury lifestyle (B) is constructed in order to gain approval from others (C).

 (C) Gain approval from others